Best brunch in Miami

 Why go?
 Chef Bee’s gorgeous Thai restaurant will make you feel as if you’ve been whisked away to an island for brunch.
-Drive the point home with a Mary Mary, an Asian take on a Bloody, and sweet roti pancakes with condensed milk and the eggs Benedict served over Chinese five-spice biscuits with red curry hollandaise.
+Drive the point home with a Mary Mary—an Asian take on a Bloody—sweet roti pancakes with condensed milk and the eggs Benedict served over Chinese five-spice biscuits with red curry hollandaise.

 What is it?
 This downhome Southern restaurant in South Beach serves tasty fried chicken with all the fixings, plus tasty bourbon cocktails.

 Why go?
 There’s never a bad time to take in a leisurely meal at Yardbird (just be sure to make a reservation).
 But brunch offers most of the same items as the regular menu—including their signature fine fried chicken with honey hot sauce and the fried green tomato BLT—plus a Southern-style take on such classic early morning dishes as Eggs n’ Ham and Big Ol’ Waffles (try the cheddar-topped one).